akielaries/openGPMP/README.md

 Linear Regression   |*in progress*      | ![lin-reg](https://github.com/akielaries/RM-pkg/actions/workflows/linreg.yml/badge.svg) | *(in progress)* |
 Number Theory       |*in progress*      | ![num-theory](https://github.com/akielaries/RM-pkg/actions/workflows/numtheory.yml/badge.svg) | *(in progress)* |

-> :warning: *These modules will eventually be provided with some documentation on the underlying functions used.*
+> :warning: *These modules will eventually be provided with their own documentation and references on the underlying functions used as well as background/history.
+As development progresses, modules are added, and documentation is updated/created, the existing modules be encapsulated by 'suites' and the modules within will hold relevance to the overarching suite.
+As this happens the READEME will be trimmed down to what modules are shown and references to more in depth documentation on said modules.*

 ## Arithmetic
 Basic operations of addition, subtraction, multiplication, and division were implemented in a